mkristian/dm-ldap-adapter/README.txt

 === low level ldap library

-the ldap library which does the actual ldap protocol stuff is [http://rubyforge.org/projects/net-ldap] and it is hidden behind a facade, so one could replace it with a different library or make it pluggable.
+the ldap library which does the actual ldap protocol stuff is [http://rubyforge.org/projects/net-ldap] which is the default. the other ldap library is [http://rubyforge.org/projects/ruby-ldap]. these libraries are behind a facade, if you want to use the ruby-ldap library you need to require the right facade before the ldap-adapter:

+    require 'ldap/ruby_ldap_facade'

 === examples